On the extended W-algebra of type sl_2 at positive rational level: The extended -algebra

 It then follows from the relations of \(A_0\) and the conformal weight of \(V_{r,s;0}^-\) that

-Since \([W_{1,0}]\) acts non-trivially on \(\overline{X_{r,s}^-}\), the conformal weight \(\Delta_{r,s}^-\) cannot be a root of \(f(h_\beta)\). \end{enumerate} \end{proof}
+Since \([W_{1,0}]\) acts non-trivially on \(\overline{X_{r,s}^-}\), the conformal weight \(\Delta_{r,s;0}^-\) cannot be a root of \(f(h_\beta)\). \end{enumerate} \end{proof}

 \begin{thm} The list of \(2p_+p_-+(p_+-1)(p_--1)/2\) simple \(\mathcal{M}_{p_+,p_-}\)-modules and simple \(A_0\)-modules of Propositions \ref{sec:Mppsimplemodules} and \ref{sec:A_0simples} are a full classification of all simple \(\mathcal{M}_{p_+,p_-}\)- and \(A_0\)-modules. \end{thm} \begin{proof} From Theorem \ref{sec:zhualgrelations} we know that \(g_2([T])=0\) in \(A_0\).
-Therefore the minimal polynomial of \([T]\) must divide \(g_2([T])\), that is the conformal weight of any simple \(A_0\)-module must be a zero of \(g_2(h_\beta)\).
-The list of simple \(A_0\)-modules in Proposition \ref{sec:A_0simples} exhausts all these possibilities, therefore there can be no other inequivalent modules other than those listed. \end{proof}
+Therefore the minimal polynomial of \([T]\) must divide \(g_2([T])\), that is the conformal weight of any simple \(A_0\)-module must be a root of \(g_2(h_\beta)\).
+The list of simple \(A_0\)-modules in Proposition \ref{sec:A_0simples} gives one example of a simple \(A_0\)-module for every root of \(g_2(h_\beta)\).
+What remains to be shown is that there exist no other inequivalent simple \(A_0\)-modules with the same conformal weights as those listed above.